Nicolas-Mena/equipo-2-ings-202520/server/testing/README.md

 How to run

-- From the repository root (recommended CommonJS run):
+- From the repository root (recommended):

-  node server/testing/smoke_test.cjs
+  node server/testing/smoke_test.js

 - Or from the `server/testing` folder:

-  node smoke_test.cjs

-- If your environment is configured for CommonJS you can also try the JS variant:

-  node server/testing/smoke_test.js
+  node smoke_test.js

-  Note: some projects set "type": "module" in `server/package.json`; when that is present Node treats `.js` files as ES modules and `require()` will fail.
-The `.cjs` file forces CommonJS and is recommended for these smoke checks.

 Behavior